 It turns out our son is very intelligent – more so than we were prepared for.
 Both my husband and I humbly take full credit for that!
 He’s an observer and observe he did!
 He watched us for 3 months.
 He watched us as we began his auditory verbal therapy, sandwiching his daily auditory activities with sign language.
 He witnessed us adapting to our changing routines amidst the COVID-19 pandemic, struggling to balance work, therapy, sign language lessons, his medical appointments, our health, our marriage, and more – and despite all the stressors, he developed the sweetest personality!
 He began to communicate and connect with us.
 Despite our efforts with sign language, his preference was strictly auditory.
 He lost interest in signing.
 It was as if he were saying “if you want to talk to me, you will need to TALK to me.”
 So we revised our plan, and have adapted and progressed according to HIS cues, not the cues and demands of the deaf culture.

-There have been several individuals throughout our journey who have messaged me to say we should not proceed with Sawyer’s cochlear implant surgery.
+There are several individuals throughout our journey who have messaged me to say we should not proceed with Sawyer’s cochlear implant surgery.
 They say that it is cruel, and that if I want to be a good parent we need to accept that our son is deaf, stick to sign language, and accept him as he is.
 We are told that our choice not to do so, will set the message for the rest of his life that he is not good enough the way that he was born.

 I’m here to tell you that that is not true.
 My son, as he was born, is perfect.
 Ideal?
 No. Perfect?
 Absolutely.
 My honor, as his mother, is to give him EVERYTHING.
 That includes access to technology that will give him the best chance to comprehend and develop spoken language.
 When he is older, he can choose for himself whether or not to keep that access, and I will make it clear that we love him no matter what.
 It will be clear that we will respect and support his choices, regardless.